YuzhouGuo/Pentago-Swap/README.md

 # Pentago-Swap

+### General Info:
 * An AI playing game "Pentago-Swap" with you.(Mainly using the alpha-beta pruning algorithm)
-* Genrally, "Pentago-Swap" is a variant of the popular game "Pentago" where you are allowed to swap the board quarters.
+* "Pentago-Swap" is a variant of the popular game "Pentago" where you are allowed to swap the board quarters.
 * I actually write a report so please feel free to know more about the ideas/algorithms of this project from [here](https://github.com/YuzhouGuo/Pentago-Swap/blob/master/Report_260715042.pdf)

-* A quick demonstration about what the game looks like:
+### A quick demonstration about what the game looks like:

    ![alt text](https://github.com/YuzhouGuo/Pentago-Swap/blob/master/screenshot.PNG)
    * In this case, the white side wins since all five pieces get connected diagonally